archmandan/F1-Championship-Sim/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with descriptive messages.
 4. Push your changes and submit a pull request for review.

+## 📝 Customisation
+Interested in customising the game?
+Here's what you can do!

+1. Add teams or drivers in the SQLite Database*
+2. Add tracks*

+\*These additions will require you to change parts of the script (TEAM_RGB and others)

 ## 📚 License